pnolle/SnipDrop_Esp32Wifi/README.md

 Code for Wi-Fi access point and clients for my LED rollup banner project 'SnipDrop'. http://snippetupperlaser.com

+## Discontinued
+Needed to switch to PlatformIO when implementing Ethernet instead of WiFi.
+Using the W5500 ethernet shield came with specific requirements to library versions that were way easier to handle with PlatformIO.
+Please refer to [this repository](https://github.com/pnolle/SnipDrop_Esp32Eth_PlatformIO.git) for the code implementing the W5500 ethernet shield and further development.

 ## How it works
 * Ableton Live (or any other DAW) sends out MIDI
 * Qlc+ receives MIDI and has mappings to a bunch of functions, matrices etc.